 Yes, Harry, from a tree house.
 For all you know the kid could have videoed the whole damn thing.
 Or maybe shared a status update on any number of platforms.

 Though it may be hard for some youngsters to believe, social media did not exist in the 90s.
-People actually had to hang out face to face, write letters, go to reunions, and socialize face to face.
-You know, all the crap introverts dread like going to the dentist.
+People actually had to hang out face to face, write letters, go to reunions, and socialize without sharing every moment with a social following.
+You know, all the crap introverts dread, like going to the dentist.

 Overly Concerned Citizens